 The pretrial phase is where much of the legal maneuvering takes place.
 During this phase, both the defense and prosecution will begin to build their cases.
 The pretrial process typically involves the following steps:

-- Discovery: During discovery, both sides exchange evidence.
+• Discovery: During discovery, both sides exchange evidence.
 The prosecution will share the evidence they have collected, including witness statements, forensic interview results, medical reports, and any other relevant information.
-The defense has the opportunity to review this evidence and build their case.
+The defense has the opportunity to review this evidence and build its case.

 Step 6: The Trial